 Nights in Kusadasi throb with action, particularly along the town's pulsating Bar Street in the old town centre, lined with pubs and clubs.
 One of the hottest spots is the huge open air disco, Ecstasy Bar, featuring top European DJs.
 Jimmy's Irish Bar at the start of Bar Street is a favourite gathering place for young British holidaymakers.
 Those looking for something more sedate will find cabaret bars, Turkish folk taverns, or cosy jazz clubs tucked away.

 Kusadasi's clean, sandy beaches are a major drawcard for holidaymakers, whether simply for sunbathing and swimming, or for indulging in a myriad of watersports that are on offer through local operators at the numerous 'beach clubs'.
 The turquoise Aegean waters are particularly popular for scuba diving and snorkelling.
 A variety of boat trips are also available.
 Water-babies will also enjoy Kusadasi's three thrilling aqua-parks, Aquafantasy, Adaland and Longbeach Aquaresort.
 Away from the water active holiday-makers can indulge in a horse-back safari, or head off on a jeep safari to get down and dirty on muddy nature trails in nearby Dilek Peninsula National Park.
 The surrounding region of Anatolia is crammed with interesting historical and archaeological sites and dozens of excursions are available for visitors to explore these, particularly the ruins of ancient Ephesus.

 Kusadasi's beaches become extremely crowded during the height of the summer season.
-Touts and PRs outside restaurants and bars can be annoying.
+Touts outside restaurants and bars can be annoying.

 What to see in Kusadasi

-Ephesus is the biggest and best-preserved ancient city in the country and is one of the world's spectacular historical…
+Ephesus is the biggest and best-preserved ancient city in Turkey and is one of the world's most spectacular historical…